Berthon Remembers for VE Day

 As aforementioned, many of Berthon’s staff were involved in the Second World War; both at Berthon and overseas.
 We spoke to a few of our staff to find out their personal histories and memories.

 Sophie Kemp of Berthon International spoke to her Grandfather for us: “I remember the first ‘trial’ air raid siren in 1939 and subsequently teachers coming to our house to take classes in the front room, while shelters were built at school.
 Dad built a posher-than-most Anderson air-raid shelter in the garden.
 Our neighbours were in ours playing cards when their shelter 20 feet away was destroyed by a misfired anti-aircraft shell: that was close!
 We accepted extensive bomb damage as ‘normal’ and would forage bombsites claiming to have found body parts (‘I’ve got a finger!’)
 Thankfully we never found anything.
 Grandma and I were once blown across the room by a nearby V2 as the windows went in.
 She never, ever, showed or expressed fear.
-The effects of the war lasted for years.”
+The effects of the world war lasted for years.”

 Seen to the right here was Squadron Leader Richard Chudleigh, with his best friend and co-pilot Jack Ayliffe to the left.
-A WWII flying ace, Chudleigh flew together with Ayliffe throughout the war until they crashed in Dordogne around a month before peace was declared.
+A World War two flying ace, Chudleigh flew together with Ayliffe throughout the war until they crashed in Dordogne around a month before peace was declared.
 Sadly, Ayliffe didn’t survive the crash and a fitting memorial to him stands to this day in France, with the propeller of their plane ‘Mosquito’ marking his resting place.
 Richard Chudleigh was the Father of Isabel Moss, who works at Berthon International.

 This is Melvyn Tom Cole.
 Father of our very own Melyvn Cole of the Dockmaster team (where he started in 1978!), Melvyn Cole senior was stationed in Sri Lanka from 1939 to 1947 as an Army electrician, assisting the build of a radar station.
 He returned to the UK and was subsequently employed at Berthon, where he was fondly known as Tom.

 Seen here is the grandfather of our Marketing Manager Helen Davison.
 Son of a German father, Helen’s Grandad was naturalised as English aged 21.
-When the war began, Hitler’s forces called on him to sign up for them.
+When the world war began, Hitler’s forces called on him to sign up for them.
 He refused, due to being an English citizen.
 They sent him a notice that he would be executed if were ever to return to Germany.
 He subsequently joined the Royal Engineers and was assigned a job as a dispatch rider serving in both Italy and Africa.
 He would deliver messages back and forth up the lines where the army were engaged in providing construction logistics.

 Berthon’s Digital content executive Harry Shutler’s grandfather – John Malcolm Wright – was running for an armoured truck whilst under fire, and tried to shelter underneath the vehicle after the doors were closed.
 Not as armoured as they had been led to believe, John was shot in the throat, thankfully not fatally, and saw VE Day out from a hospital in Scotland.